githubtraining/ci-circle/README.md

 After completing this course, you will be able to:

-- define continuous deployment
+- Define continuous deployment
-- identify how projects use CI
+- Identify how projects use CI
-- set up continuous integration for one of your projects
+- Set up continuous integration for one of your projects
-- protect branches based on the result of a build from continuous integration
+- Protect branches based on the result of a build from continuous integration
-- customize builds
+- Customize builds
-- add tests for your project
+- Add tests for your project